- Overview

 Accommodations at Canopy Tower (B,L,D)

+In the afternoon we visit the Old Gamboa Resort Grounds.
 The Chagres River is the main tributary for the Panama Canal.
 Here Embera Indian Trails lead from the river, and we often see individuals fishing from their canoes.
 The birding along the banks and forest edges of Gamboa Resort can be spectacular, and so is the tropical vegetation.
 Here you may be “kissed” by Psychotria, commonly known as Hot Lips.
-And if you are fond of Panama hats, you will be interested to see the Toquilla Palm, whose leaves are woven to make your hat.
+And if you are fond of Panama hats, you may interested to see the Toquilla Palm, whose leaves are woven to make your hat.
 There is a butterfly house and the Verbena shrubs around it attract dozens of species of butterflies, including Erato Longwing, Apricot Sulphur, Banded Peacock, and Banded Orange.
+There is also a sloth recovery center and a dart poison frog display.
 We may even find some bats, hiding out in the daytime.
-After a pleasant afternoon we make our way back to Canopy Tower.
-Here we have a final talk by Carol and Howard at the cocktail hour, followed by our farewell dinner.
-It all goes by so very quickly!
+After a pleasant afternoon we make our way back to Canopy Tower for our evening talk.

 Accommodations at the Canopy Tower (B,L,D)